luke-h1/fe-talk-2024/slides.md

 <img src='/no-nice.gif' />

 <!--
 and most importantly this isn't a great experience for users.
-If we have problems in production or we can't delivery fast.
-Users are going to get frustrated and find another service that does what we do but better
+Our users are going to get frustrated and find another service that does what we do but better
 -->

 ---